gacarter/gacarter.github.io/_talks/2021-07-27-coh_cogsci.md

 ---
 title: "Effects of global discourse coherence on local contextual predictions"
-collection: posters
+collection: talks
 type: "Poster"
-venue: "Proceedings of the Annual Meeting of the Cognitive Science Society, 43."
+venue: "Proceedings of the Annual Meeting of the Cognitive Science Society, 43"
 date: 2021-07-27
 location: "Online"
 ---